MolBIFFM/diana/README.md

 spectrometry data.

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyses protein-protein interaction networks from mass spectrometry data, providing integrative contextualization of differential post-translational modification captured.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks from mass spectrometry data, providing integrative contextualization of differential post-translational modification.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by a protein-protein interaction network and its densely interacting communities can be assessed as well as the distribution of mass spectrometric measurements across communities.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by a protein-protein interaction network and its densely interacting communities as well as the distribution of mass spectrometric measurements across communities can be assessed.

 Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by a protein-protein interaction network, can be generated